 Patching with Encryption

-When patching an encrypted channel, it's important to be mindful that there's a chance the encrypted channel could lose its encryption, potentially allowing outsiders to listen in.
+When patching encrypted channel(s)/talkgroup(s), it's important to be mindful that there's a chance the encrypted channel/talkgroup could lose its encryption, potentially allowing outsiders to listen in.
 If an agency operates with day-to-day encryption and patches to a

-statewide or regional interoperability channel that is not encrypted, the audio will be broadcast unencrypted.
+statewide or regional interoperability talkgroup that is not encrypted, the audio will be broadcast unencrypted.
+(See the last 3 talkgroups in each region in the ISICS talkgroup diagram; interoperability talkgroups followed by an “E”, designate an encrypted talkgroup).

-Could we put a chart of the regional/statewide interop. talkgroups here and clearly identify what it encrypted versus what is not? or maybe a table or some sort?

 Local Policy and Procedure